oracle/coherence-eclipse-plugin/README.md

 1. Choose a name such as `Coherence Eclipse Plugin Update Site`

-1. Enter the location of the Plugin Repository `https://oracle.github.io/coherence-eclipse-plugin/eclipse/1.0.0` and click `Add`.
+1. Enter the location of the Plugin Repository `https://oracle.github.io/coherence-eclipse-plugin/eclipse/1.0.0` and click <kbd>Add</kbd>.

 1. Select the `Coherence Eclipse Plugin` displayed in the list and click <kbd>Next</kbd>, then <kbd>Next</kbd>